FeiLiuEM/RoseTTAFold-local-server/README.md

 ## Environment:

-The environment required `pandas` and `remi` based on python3.
-We recommend conda environment.

 ```
 pandas
 remi
 ```

+The environment required `pandas` and `remi` based on python3.
+We recommend conda environment of [RoseTTAFold](https://github.com/RosettaCommons/RoseTTAFold).
+Just install `remi` by `conda install -c conda-forge remi`.
+Then `python Code/web.py`.
+The server is start in `http://localhost:46429`.

 You can install from requirement file: